IgnasVe/TUNI_2023_Comm/media_monitoring.md

 **Abstract**

 In this news article introduced a new ultra-low-power method of communication.
 It is possible to wirelessly transmit information simply by opening and closing a switch that connects a resistor to an antenna.
 No need to send power to the antenna.

-We present the design of a passive wireless communication method that does not rely on ambient or generated RF sources.
-Instead, the method modulates the Johnson (thermal) noise of a resistor to transmit information bits wirelessly.
-By selectively connecting or disconnecting a matched resistor to an antenna, the system can achieve data rates of up to 26 bps and distances of up to 7.3 m.
-This communication method operates at very low power, similar to that of an RFID tag, with the advantage of not requiring a preexisting RF signal to reflect.

 **Analysis**